IvanSafonov/fit-sport-modifier/README.md

 ## About

-Console line tool for modifying sport in .fit files.
+Command line tool for modifying sport in .fit files.

 ```bash
 Usage of ./fit-sport-modifier [options] in.fit [out.fit]